Which Plants Can I Grow in Seattle?

 - Fig Trees

 Gardenia Veitchii (Gardenia Jasminoides ‘Veitchii’): Mid-spring blooms that are large, white, and aromatic even into fall draw many aspiring gardeners to this plant.
 As it’s also known, Cape Jasmine thrives best in full sun to partial shade and grows to heights up to four feet.
 Bright, indirect light is what it needs indoors, and while these plants can handle a light freeze, they may get damaged by sustained cold.
+This is a perfect addition to any flower garden in Seattle!

 Rosemary (Rosmarinus Officinalis): Make your garden an aromatic delight along with giving it a lush green vibe by planting Rosemary trees!
 As long as nights stay above 10 °F, these plants love being outdoors in full sun.
 Cut them back by one-third if the plan is to bring them indoors for overwintering.
 They can be a bit finicky with their preference for soil to dry out entirely before rewatering and prefer high humidity to thrive.

 Tall Mountain Shooting Star (Dodecatheon jeffreyi): Common in many areas of Washington and Oregon, this small green plant blooms multiple flowers upon its stem that range in color from pinks to lavenders!
 The swooped back petals give it a very unique look that attracts bees and butterflies alike.
 It prefers quite wet areas and will be a great addition to any stream or small pond!
 It likes full sun to partial shade, and while it doesn't need to be next to water to survive, it does need to stay quite moist in the spring!
+This plant is natural to the Seattle planting zones, making it the perfect pick!

 Which Plants are Native to Seattle?